Massachusetts pound: Coins

 The shillings nearly all bore the date "1652".
 This was the date of the Massachusetts Bay Colony legislation sanctioning the production of shillings.
-The date was maintained by the Massachusetts moneyers in order to appear to be complying with English law that reserved the right of produce shillings to the crown, since, in 1652, England was a Commonwealth (King Charles I having been beheaded three years previously).
+The date was maintained by the Massachusetts moneyers in order to appear to be in compliance with English law that reserved the right of produce shillings to the Crown, since, in 1652, England was a Commonwealth (King Charles I having been beheaded three years previously).
 The shillings were struck by John Hull and Robert Sanderson, two Massachusetts settlers.
 The image of the pine tree on the later coins may symbolize an important export for Massachusetts - pine trees for ships' masts.
 The "Hull Mint" producing the pine tree shillings was closed by the English government in 1682.

+Cent production

+Copper cents

+In 1787, Captain Joshua Witherle was appointed the Master of the Mint and he built a small building in his Boston backyard to use as the mint house.
+He then built a rolling mill at the fourth privilege along Mother Brook in Dedham.
+He took copper, primarily melted down from the Revolutionary War-era cannons and mortars, and cast it into ingots.
+They were then taken to Dedham, where they were rolled into plates and then returned to Boston.
+The plates were struck in Boston and stamped into one cent coins.

+Witherle had told the Commonwealth that he was "ready... immediately to proceed" in May 1787, he still had not produced a single coin by January 1788.
+When the Governor's Council called him in to explain himself, he told them that there was difficulty getting the appropriate materials and training workers in an industry never before attempted in this area.

+There was only a small number of coins ever produced there and, in January 1789, Witherle was dismissed.
+Then, when the U.S. Constitution was adopted in June 1788, it established a national currency and mint, making state efforts moot.

 Paper money

-From 1690, paper money was issued, denominated in £sd.
+Starting on December 20, 1690, paper money was issued, denominated in £sd.
 The notes were printed from engraved copper plates (probably the work of silversmith Jeremiah Dummer).
+The earliest known note was printed on February 13, 1691, with the date of "Feb.
+3, 1690" based on the "old style" English calendar.

 The pine tree shillings were initially worth 9d sterling.
 However, the value of this first issue of notes declined relative to silver coins and, in 1704, the "Old Tenor" notes were introduced, again at a value of 1 Massachusetts shilling = 9d sterling.
 The value of these notes also declined and they were followed, in 1737, by the "Middle Tenor" issue, worth 3 times the Old Tenor notes, and, in 1741, by the "New Tenor" issue, worth 4 times the Old Tenor notes.
 In 1759, all previous issues were replaced by the "Colonial" issue, worth 10 times the Old Tenor notes.